 When Should You Plant Lettuce?

 Growing lettuce requires soil temperatures that are at least 40 degrees Fahrenheit, and this ground temperature is reached at different times depending on where you live.
-In most regions, the planting time for spring lettuce crops is sometime in late March to May, and for fall crops, the planting time is August to September 15.
+In most regions, you should plant lettuce in late March to May.
+For fall crops, the planting time is August to mid-September.
 If you live in an area with freezing winter temperatures, a soil thermometer can determine when the ground is warm enough for planting lettuce.

 Soil, Sunlight and Water Recommendations for Lettuce

-Lettuce grows best in fertile soil that is loose and well-draining.
+Lettuce grows best on fertile soil that is loose and well-draining.
 It prefers a neutral soil pH.
-It is a good idea to mix in compost or other organic amendments such as peat moss a week or two before planting lettuce in the garden.
-Some gardeners like to blend compost or manure into the soil during the autumn before planting time the following spring.
+It is a good idea to mix compost or other organic amendments such as peat moss into the soil a week or two before planting lettuce in the garden.
+Some gardeners like to blend compost or aged manure into the soil during the autumn before planting time the following spring.

 Keep the ground around your lettuce plants free of weeds that compete for water and nutrients.
-Keeping the ground free of debris will keep slugs and snails away, which love to feast on lettuce leaves.
+Keeping the ground free of debris will keep away slugs and snails, which love to feast on lettuce leaves.

 How to Harvest Lettuce

-Leafy varieties of lettuce are ready to harvest about seven weeks after seedlings appear, and head varieties are ready about nine weeks after seed germination.
+Leafy varieties of lettuce are ready to harvest about six to seven weeks after seedlings appear, and head varieties are ready about eight to nine weeks after seed germination.